-- Graham cracker crust.
+- Graham cracker crust

-How to Make Cherry Cream Cheese Pie Step by Step Instructions
+How to Make Cherry Cream Cheese Pie

-- Add in your lemon juice and vanilla.
+Add in your lemon juice and vanilla.

-- Spread into pie crust.
+Spread that cheesecake filling into the pie crust.

 Oh my.
 Look how pretty that pie is!

-- Return this to the refrigerator to firm up some more until ready to serve.
+Return this to the refrigerator to firm up some more until ready to serve.

 Look at this photo…

-- 14 ounce can sweetened condensed milk
+- 1 14-ounce can sweetened condensed milk

 - 1/3 cup lemon juice

-- store bought graham cracker crust
+- 1 store-bought graham cracker crust